 Yes, this soup is one that I remember from my childhood but in "them days", it came out of a can.
 It was good thought wasn't it?
 Since then, I haven't really made it because I didn't have a recipe that ensured it was going to be similar to my memories.

 Personally, I think it's better, but you can let me know.

-1 red onion, chopped
+- 1 red onion, chopped

-2 carrots, chopped
+- 2 carrots, chopped

-1 red pepper, chopped
+- 1 red pepper, chopped

-2 celery sticks, chopped
+- 2 celery sticks, chopped

-2 tins chopped tomato (total 800g)
+- 2 tins chopped tomato (total 800g)

-Himalayan Salt & Pepper
+- Salt & pepper

-200ml cream (optional)
+- 200ml cream